Seraaron/agora/srd/Circumstances.md

 #### Age

 Age is a special foreground trait because age can change over extended periods of time, and because it has a small mechanical effect.
-Typically determined by how long you've been alive; age represents the stage of adulthood you're currently at for your species.
+Typically determined by how long you've been alive, age represents the stage of adulthood you're currently at for your species.

 |    | Playable Adult Ages | _Approx.
 Human Equivalent_ | Bonus Wealth | Master Levels | Max.
 Starting Conditions |
 | -: | ------------------- | :------------------------: | :----------: | :-----------: | :-------------: |